oabispo/BAMySQLHelper/README.md

 # BAMySQLHelper
-An simpler way to make mySQL calls.
+An simpler way to make mySQL calls using GOlang.